mu-arch/ComfyMods/LetMePlay/README.md

 # Wards
   * Disable wards from flashing their blue shield.

+# Camera
+  * Disable camera sway (which is due to player head animation) when sitting on a chair/bench.

 # Inventory
   * Fixes interaction with non-player items (GoblinSpear, etc) in player inventory and chests.
     * These items will have the `YagluthThing` icon and the prefab name.